AI3SW/Ecard/README.md

 5. Check that the website is served at `<IP_ADDRESS>:<PORT_NO>`

+## How to Deploy Frontend

-6. Ecard Frontend
+1. Ecard Frontend
 Open the page via a browser on the file index.html in the root folder, it will automatically redirect users based on the screen resolution.

-7. Installing of the webpages
+2. Installing of the webpages
 Just download the repo to a place where webpages can be hosted

-8. Configuring the Backend
+3. Configuring the Backend
 Go to /HTML/SCRIPT/config.js to change the IP and port of where the AI backend server is hosted.

-9. UI Frontend architecture
+4. UI Frontend architecture

 To help with offloading different kinds of platform